mweel1/usa_high_level/american-internet/api-types/index.md

 ## Coop Service Provider

-A chicken coop service provider would have a .service\*chicken-coop they would have all the licenses in-place, and training opportunities.
+A licensed chick coop service provider would manage chicken coupes for people.

-A grant would be issued to manage the [master service provider list](/grants/master-service-list/).
+A grant would be issued to manage the [B2B](/grants/b2b-standards/) in this example business network.